AdoshiMatamoto/adrianmatei.com/_photostories/brienz-rothorn-trip.md

     title: "Start the journey with a view on the Brienz Lake"
   - url: /assets/images/photostories/brienz-rothorn-trip/2.1-swiss-cow.jpg
     image_path: /assets/images/photostories/brienz-rothorn-trip/2.1-swiss-cow.jpg
-    alt: "Swiss cow"
+    alt: "The usual suspect in the Swiss Alps"
-    title: "The usual suspect when you travel in Switzerland"
+    title: "The usual suspect in the Swiss Alps"
   - url: /assets/images/photostories/brienz-rothorn-trip/2-view-on-the-lake-and-following-trains.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/2-view-on-the-lake-and-following-trains.JPG
-    alt: "Brienz Lake starting to show up"
+    alt: "Brienz Lake is starting to show up"
-    title: "Brienz Lake starting to show up"
+    title: "Brienz Lake is starting to show up"
   - url: /assets/images/photostories/brienz-rothorn-trip/3-the-higher-you-go-the-more-spectacular-it-gets.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/3-the-higher-you-go-the-more-spectacular-it-gets.JPG
-    alt: "The higher we go, the more spectacular it gets"
+    alt: "The higher you go, the more spectacular it gets"
-    title: "The higher we go, the more spectacular it gets"
+    title: "The higher you go, the more spectacular it gets"
   - url: /assets/images/photostories/brienz-rothorn-trip/4-reach-rothorn-station.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/4-reach-rothorn-station.JPG
-    alt: "We reach Rohorn station and we are above 2000m now"
+    alt: "Reach Rothorn station and you are above 2000m now"
-    title: "We reach Rohorn station and we are above 2000m now"
+    title: "Reach Rothorn station and you are above 2000m now"
   - url: /assets/images/photostories/brienz-rothorn-trip/5-go-right.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/5-go-right.JPG
-    alt: "Hm, go right to the Rothorn peak"
+    alt: "Then you need to decide where to go first...
+To the right to the Rothorn summit"
-    title: "Hm, go right to the Rothorn peak"
+    title: "Then you need to decide where to go first...
+To the right to the Rothorn summit"
   - url: /assets/images/photostories/brienz-rothorn-trip/6-go-left.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/6-go-left.JPG
-    alt: "Go to the left"
+    alt: "Go to the left to the other peak"
-    title: "Go to the left"
+    title: "Go to the left to the other peak"
   - url: /assets/images/photostories/brienz-rothorn-trip/7-plunge-ahead.JPG
     image_path: /assets/images/photostories/brienz-rothorn-trip/7-plunge-ahead.JPG
-    alt: "Or just plunge ahead"
+    alt: "Or just plunge ahead - don't try this without a paraglider though"
-    title: "Or just plunge ahead"
+    title: "Or just plunge ahead - don't try this without a paraglider though"
   - url: /assets/images/photostories/brienz-rothorn-trip/7.1-talent-strikes-wife.jpg
     image_path: /assets/images/photostories/brienz-rothorn-trip/7.1-talent-strikes-wife.jpg
     alt: "Artistic spirit strikes wife, good one though..."